 Joanne Fanizza is the principal attorney at Law Offices of Joanne Fanizza, P.A.
 She is admitted to practice law in New York, Florida and the District of Columbia.
-She is also admitted to practice before the U.S. Supreme Court, the 5th and 11th U.S. Circuit Courts of Appeals, the U.S. District Courts for the Southern District of Florida (Trial Bar and General Bar) and the Eastern District of New York.
+She is also admitted to practice before the 5th and 11th U.S. Circuit Courts of Appeals, the U.S. District Courts for the Southern District of Florida (Trial Bar and General Bar) and the Eastern District of New York.
+(She was admitted to the U.S. Supreme Court until she resigned on June 24, 2022, which became effective on July 8, 2022.)
 She also has been qualified to represent veterans before the Veterans Administration.

 Joanne is a member of The Florida Bar's Elder Law Committee; the American Bar Association, including the Real Property, Trusts and Estates Section, the Intellectual Property Section and the Solo and Small Practice Section; the New York State Bar Association, including the Elder and Special Needs Law Section and the Trust and Estates Section; the Nassau County (NY) Bar Association, including the Elder Law Committee, Surrogate's Court Estates and Trusts Committee, and Solo and Small Firm Committee; the Suffolk County Bar Association; and the Broward County (FL) Bar Association.

 Joanne received her Juris Doctor degree from the University of Florida College of Law in December 1987, where she received the book award for Constitutional Law, served as research editor for the UF Journal of Law and Public Policy, earned honors during several semesters, tutored underclassmen in civil procedure, and served the student body in the John Marshall Bar Association.